 I know this first hand because people are applying to work even at our company and sometimes I can get too busy to even respond.
 One of our interns, Raven, applied for a position at CCG and had she not followed up I might not have hired her.

-I noticed her in our Facebook group and following us on social media, too!
+I noticed her in our Facebook group and she’s following us on social media, too!
 Every time I saw her name pop up, it was another bell of, “She really wants this job, I need to get back to her.
 I’m super swamped right now, but when things calm down a bit I’m going to reach back out to her and hire her.”

 I hope you see how following up can increase your chances of being hired.
 Along with that, I want to share 4 tips with you that can increase your chances of being hired tenfold.